 Voltaire also asked this question after the earthquake in Lisbon in 1755.
 These are the questions of the age of enlightenment which are to this day unresolved, in my opinion.

 The recognition of Dostoyevsky began in Russia in the end of the 19th century when following the re-birth of religion and following Symbolists the perception of him changed, and critics changed the way they wrote about him.

-Previously the nihilists’ criticisms of 1860s were predominantly accepted: everything was explained if not in the context of the class struggle ( this would come later) but in sociological terms, Did Raskolnikov kill because he was poor and annoyed by his environment (“sreda zaela”)? – that is how he was explained by sociologists.
+Previously the nihilists’ criticisms of 1860s was predominantly accepted: everything was explained if not in the context of the class struggle ( this would come later) but in sociological terms.
+Did Raskolnikov kill because he was poor and annoyed by his environment (“sreda zaela”)? – that is how he was explained by sociologists.

 Irina : Does Dostoyevsky resonate with the modern audience?

 Firstly, these are timeless questions; psychological, political, spiritual and, hence, they can concern everyone.
 These problems resonate with young people, because they have questions which they cannot answer, or which they answer falsely, and they themselves understand this.

 Secondly, his manner of expression, the way he writes, and what Bakhtin described as “polyphony” – the idea that every character has his own consciousness- is very interesting.
 Characters do not obey the will of the author.
 L.Tolstoy is “omnipotent” and if his character is negative, this character will act by following the author’s instructions – (this is rough and figurative, but it is what it is).
 But Dostoevsky “is sitting in a corner” and looking on when this type of character clashes with another character of the same type, and discerning which feelings arise as a result of this clash.
 He does not involve himself and gives the characters their own free will.